-Our business, results of operations and financial condition are subject to the risks of earthquakes, fire, floods, pandemics and other natural events, as well as manmade problems such as power disruptions or terrorism or war, and have been and may continue to be adversely affected by the COVID-19 pandemic.
+Our business, results of operations and financial condition are subject to the risks of earthquakes, fire, floods, pandemics such as COVID 19 pandemic and other natural events, as well as manmade problems such as power disruptions or terrorism or war, such as the war and hostilities between Israel and Hamas and Israel and Hezbollah have been and may continue to be adversely affected.

 We operate our business primarily from Israel, we sell our products and have operations worldwide.
 For example, our headquarters in the United States, as well as certain of our research and development operations, are located in the Silicon Valley area of Northern California, a region known for seismic activity.
 We also have significant operations in other regions that have experienced natural disasters.
 A significant natural disaster occurring at our facilities in Israel or the United States or elsewhere, or where our channel partners are located, could have a material adverse impact on our business, results of operations and financial condition.
-In addition, acts of terrorism or war (including the significant military action against Ukraine launched by Russia and any related political or economic responses and counter-responses or otherwise by various global actors or general effect on the global economy) could cause disruptions to our or our customers' businesses or the economy as a whole.
+In addition, acts of terrorism or war (including the war and hostilities between Israel and Hamas and Israel and Hezbollah and the significant military action against Ukraine launched by Russia and any related political or economic responses and counter-responses or otherwise by various global actors or general effect on the global economy) could cause disruptions to our or our customers' businesses or the economy as a whole.
 Further, we rely on information technology systems to communicate among our workforce located worldwide.
 Any disruption to our internal communications, whether caused by a natural disaster, pandemics or by manmade problems, such as power disruptions or terrorism or war, could delay our research and development efforts.
 To the extent any of the foregoing causes disruptions or result in delays or cancellations of customer orders, our research and development efforts or the deployment of our products, our business and results of operations would be materially and adversely affected.

-In addition, following Russia's invasion of Ukraine, the United States and other countries imposed economic sanctions and severe export control restrictions against Russia and Belarus, and the United States and other countries could impose wider sanctions and export restrictions and take other actions should the conflict further escalate, which affect our exports or sales into Russia and Belarus, although such activities are not as significant compared to our business in other countries.
-We take precautions to ensure that we and our partners comply with all relevant sanctions-related regulations, any failure by us or our partners to comply with such laws and regulations could have negative consequences for us, including reputational harm, government investigations and penalties.
+In addition, following the Russia-Ukraine armed conflict, the United States and other countries imposed economic sanctions and severe export control restrictions against Russia and Belarus, and the United States and other countries could impose wider sanctions and export restrictions and take other actions should the conflict further escalate, which affect our exports or sales into Russia and Belarus and create difficulties in business planning and forecasting due to the uncertainty of the impact of the war on aspects of our business, such as on our distributors, resellers and end-customers.
+Our efforts to comply with such measures may be costly and time consuming.
+We take precautions to ensure that we and our partners comply with all relevant sanctions-related regulations, any alleged or actual failure by us or our partners to comply with such laws and regulations could have negative consequences for us, including reputational harm, government investigations and penalties.
+The sanctions and other macroeconomic effects of the war may also result in the devaluation of the local currency and other inflationary effects.